kontainapp/km/payloads/python/README.md

 ## Building distro package and publishing it

-`make distro` and `make publish` will build Docker image and publish it to Azure ACR.
-We expect that KM is already packaged as a container, and you logged in to ACR 9for publish.
-So generally, it's better to do `make distro` from top level - this will build KM image as well (or you can `make -C ../../km distro` to get KM image built)
+`make runenv-image` and `make push-runenv-image` will build Docker image and publish it to Azure ACR.

 ## Known issues